 Before I started to create cloud and DevOps content, I felt the same way that most people feel – I have to be an expert to create content

-I quickly realized after I got in the game of creating content that this isn't the case at all.
+I quickly realized after I got into the game of creating content that this isn’t the case at all.

 Creating content isn’t just for people that are experts in a certain area, but for people that want to enforce what they know and share it with others, whether it’s beginner level, intermediate, or advanced.

 There’s this extremely wrong idea/assumption for content creators that you MUST be some sort of master.
 For example, if you want to create Kubernetes content, you HAVE to be a Kubernetes master with hundreds of years of experience.